rohankshir/rohankshir.github.io/_posts/2016-02-28-topic-modeling-on-hiphop.md

 ### The prominence of Fuck

 Another thing I've noticed is the rise and sustained growth of Fuck, the latest swiss army knife of an expletive, carving up top hits by the dozen.
 It can be used a a substitude for sex, kill, assault, insult, a unit of concern, and everything in between.
-I've had a hard time analyzing it's increased use in every day vernacular because I wasn't able to distinguish whether it was me just growing up and moving to New York City, or society actually used it more often.
+I've had a hard time analyzing it's increased use in every day vernacular because I wasn't able to distinguish whether it was me just growing up or society actually used it more often.
 This provides some evidence for the latter.

 ## Further Research